PX4/PX4-Autopilot/nuttx/configs/sim/README.txt

   Description
   -----------
   This is another example that configures to use the NuttShell at apps/examples/nsh.
-  Unlike nsh, this version uses NSH built-in functions.
-The nx, nxhello, and nxlines examples are included as built-in functions.
+  Like nsh, this version uses NSH built-in functions:  The nx, nxhello, and nxlines examples are included as built-in functions.

   X11 Configuration